 Another host or mediator should be available to field any questions that pop up on the online chat feature.
-Either he should be answering them directly, saving them to ask the speaker at the end, or using private host channels to bring them discreetly to the speaker’s attention.
+Either he should answer them directly, saving them to ask the speaker at the end, or use private host channels to bring them discreetly to the speaker’s attention.

 These extra hands in the meeting help everyone to feel that their contributions are valuable and stave off all kinds of frustrations.

-This host can also act as a time-keeper.
-He ensures that the whole meeting is on record or just those parts of it that need a permanent record, without the speaker having to remember to do everything, as they would with a single-host webinar.
+This host can also act as a timekeeper.
+He ensures that the whole meeting is on record or just those parts that need a permanent record, without the speaker forgetting to do everything, as they would with a single-host webinar.

 But suppose a participant has posted a meme or a gif in the chatbot.
 In that case, the presence manager can post a few neutral comments to move the gif out of sight.
 Or to shut down chat for the time being.
 And also, privately message any disruptive participants and ask them to behave more professionally or refrain from interruptions of this sort.

-This analytical software can also be excellent for feedback to the speakers.
-It allows them to see which parts of their talk participants received well and where, if at all, the audience became bored or disengaged.
+This analytical software can also be excellent for giving feedback to speakers.
+For example, it allows them to see which parts of their talk participants received well and where, if at all, the audience became bored or disengaged.

-Another advantage is the possibility of a webinar being both synchronous and asynchronous, adding flexibility to an employee’s life.
+Another advantage is the possibility of a synchronous and asynchronous webinar, adding flexibility to an employee’s life.

 The many advantages of a paid plan for webinar production can add so much value to the business.
-According to Forbes, they will easily amortise the monthly cost.
+According to Forbes, they will quickly amortize the monthly cost.
 Also, they provide employees with flexible meeting options, any-time learning, and much more.